 When patients first get to Vermilion in Lafayette, they will take part in a free, confidential level of care screening by one of our Assessment and Referral Specialists.
 After gathering all pertinent information, one of our psychiatrists will review the assessment and determine the appropriate level of care and treatment.

-At Vermilion’s addiction rehab, we believe in the power of using Rational Emotive Behavioral Therapy (REBT) as our main approach to treatment.
+At Vermilion’s addiction hospital, we believe in the power of using Rational Emotive Behavioral Therapy (REBT) as our main approach to treatment.
 We have found that this therapeutic model is suited for treating both acute and short-term lengths of stay due to its effectiveness in working quickly by focusing on skill-building, as well as by identifying and disputing irrational beliefs and cognitive distortions.
-REBT has also proven to be beneficial in providing extended care for substance abuse concerns, mental health illnesses, and services specific to our military population.
-By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated at our inpatient addiction rehab include the following:
+By implementing this REBT approach to treatment, the therapeutic interventions that are incorporated at our inpatient addiction hospital include the following:

 Medication management: As part of the treatment process, patients who are suffering from a co-occurring disorder may receive medication in order to treat any symptoms they are experiencing.
 Meetings with a psychiatrist occur on a regular basis in order to monitor the effectiveness of any medication that is prescribed and to make any necessary changes.